Willis Jackson (saxophonist)

 Willis "Gator" Jackson (April 25, 1932 – October 25, 1987) was an American jazz tenor saxophonist.

 Biography

 Born in Miami, Florida, Jackson joined Cootie Williams's band in 1948 as a teenager, and was part of it on and off until 1955.

 Under his own name (Willis Jackson and His Orchestra) he recorded various rhythm-and-blues instrumentals for Atlantic Records.
 His most famous record for Atlantic is "Gator's Groove" (1952), with "Estrellita" as the B-side.

 Jackson toured as leader of the backing band for singer Ruth Brown.
-Publicly they were married, but privately they never married but lived together from 1950 to 1955.
 Jackson joined Prestige Records in 1959, making a string of albums.

 Jackson died in New York City one week after heart surgery, in October 1987, at the age of 55.

+Personal life

+Publicly, Jackson and Ruth Brown, the singer with whom he toured as a bandleader, were considered to be married, However, they never legally married but lived together from 1950 to 1955.